I Second That Emotion: In popular culture

 The song was often performed by the Jerry Garcia Band.
 Between the years 1976 to 1994, the Jerry Garcia Band performed the song 156 times, not including seven live performances by the Grateful Dead.

 In 1983, the song appeared on The Big Chill soundtrack Disc 1, Track 8.

 "I Second That Emotion" is the title of a 1999 Futurama episode.

 In the 2005 film Madagascar, in the scene where the penguins arrive on the boat, the captain is listening to this song before one of the penguins hits him on the back of the head.
+The title also appears in the film Pride, released in 2014.

 On June 18, 2012, American Songwriter named "I Second That Emotion" its "Lyric of The Week".
 The publication wrote: the song "marches to the beat of its own drum, thanks to three stanzas of crafty doo-wop poetry and one punny one-liner—a malapropism, if you want to get technical—that never really loses its novelty appeal".